TJun-Jie/T-Jun-Jie_CVWO-Assignment-2022/README.md

 In the env file, add MONGO_DB_URI = "mongodb+srv://jjtai:\<password\>@cvwo-to-do.9wfav.mongodb.net/myFirstDatabase?retryWrites=true&w=majority" (your connection string)

 In /backend/cmd/api, run the command "go run ./" in the command prompt.
 If everything works correctly, you should see the message "Connected to MongoDB!" in the command prompt

+// How to get started
+1. cd to frontend folder and run "npm install"
+2. set up database (instructions above)
+3. run "docker-compose up" in root directory
+4. access application on folder via localhost:3000